lrytz/efftp/notes/session.md

   - check inferred effect: give a tree and the expected effect

+- effect annotation on a function type's (or some other) type parameter, see what happens. should ideally also fix the non-contravariant-method-parameter-subtyping problem described in IOSuite.scala

+- annotationsConform assumes that
+  - rel annotations are there. make sure that they are added to all method and function symbols before we can get into annotationsConform
+  - computeEffect (in Infer.scala) uses encFun symbol and looks up the rel effect of the enclosing function not by the annotations of that symbol, but of the next outer which is not lazy (using RelEffects.relEffects(sym))

 - Function trees, give refined types

 - Function: no way to specify rel effect. can specify rel effect in expected type's apply method, but that's not